yvkrishna/Library-management-with-django/README.md

 # Library-management-with-django

-This repo contains addition of data to database and also getting back the data of books This is made with django as a framework...
+This repo contains addition of books and author data to database and also getting back the data of books and author...

-To run this small project you need to have django and graphene and an environment setup
+I have used graphene to retrieve the data and to store the data to database.

 then type the following commands---